Union City, Ohio

 Union City is a village in Darke County, Ohio, United States.
-The population was 1,666 at the 2010 census.
+The population was 1,582 at the 2020 census.
 It is directly across the state line from its twin city of Union City, Indiana.
-It has a 24/7 police and fire department run by Police and Fire Chief Mark S. Ater Jr.

 History

 Union City was platted in 1838 and incorporated on December 6, 1853.
 Incorporation came during a period of growth occasioned by the opening of a line of the Greenville and Miami Railroad through the town on December 12, 1852.

 One house in Union City, the Lambert-Parent House, is listed on the National Register of Historic Places.